 It’s just the reality that no matter how much you tell your clients or family members not to use free public Wi-Fi for personal or business use, most of them would probably still do it anyway without thinking of the consequences.
 As a result, more than a few colleagues and family members had to learn it the hard way by getting their credit cards or checking accounts hacked.
 Some even had cash withdrawn several times within a month.

 Fortunately most banks are getting better at detecting this types of activities early so the monetary loss often times can be minimized.
 But that is besides the point, the goal is we want to prevent our accounts getting hacked in the first place.
 While it’s virtually impossible to make anything connected to the Internet unhackable, we can certainly strive to at least make them not to be too easy.
 That’s why it’s imperative for everyone to have a “cyber hygiene” and to use VPN (Virtual Private Network) today.

 There are many good VPN services, but as a word of caution, avoid free VPN at all cost.
 The only exception is if it’s from a reputable company that provides it for a very specific cause.
 Most free VPN provide free services for a reason, to sniff your traffic and you definitely don’t want that.
 Even paid VPN are not all created equal.
 As a rule of thumb you want the ones that don’t keep log and resides in countries that don’t have oppressive governments with draconian rules.

 Several points as takeaway from this post:

 - Do not use FREE public Wi-Fi, except in emergency and if you have VPN.

 - Use VPN whenever you can.
-It’s non-negotiable if for any reason you need to connect to a public Wi-Fi.
+It’s non-negotiable if for whatever reasons you need to connect to a public Wi-Fi.

 - If you use public Wi-Fi without any security, do not login to any of your accounts especially anything that have to do with sensitive information (finance, tax, health, etc).